leifbr/f5certlabs/docs/class2/module10/lab1.rst

 ---------------------------

-You will be creating a high availability cluster using the second BIG-IP (bigip2) in your lab, so let's prep our current BIG-IP and we will be creating a high availability VLAN.
+You will be creating a high availability cluster using the second BIG-IP (bigip2.f5demo.com) in your lab.
+You'll begin by prepping **bigip01.f5demo.com** ( your current BIG-IP by creating a high availability VLAN that you will use to pass network polling, configuration changes and mirroring information between the two BIG-IPs.

 ..
 WARNING::